maddiekettler/bubbleFantasy/README.md

 ## In Progress

-Progress has been made, as the program more accurately removes the bubbles.
-I am struggling, however, as an access violation will get thrown after the program has run successfully for some time.
-I am continuing to look into this issue and trying to figure out why it happens.

 I have added sound to my program, so a popping noise will accompany the bubble as it is popped.
 As I continue to work on this I would also like to add a drawing of a popped bubble when the bubble is popped.